Neoscona crucifera

 Neoscona crucifera is an orb-weaver spider in the family Araneidae.
 It is found in the United States from Maine to Florida in the east, to Minnesota in the Midwest, to Arizona in the southwest, southern California coastal communities and in Mexico.
 Its common names include Hentz orbweaver (after Nicholas Marcellus Hentz), spotted orbweaver, and barn spider.
-The name "barn spider" is also commonly used for a different spider, Araneus cavaticus.
+The name "barn spider" is also commonly used for a different spider, Araneus cavaticus, Its appearance is similar to a Neoscona nautica.

 Generally nocturnal, females may become diurnal in the fall.
 Females are about 9.5–19 mm long, while males are somewhat smaller.
 The upper surface of the abdomen is brown and hairy.
 The legs display alternating light and dark brown bands.
 The undersurface of the abdomen is black, with two white spots.

 This species is relatively variable in color and sometimes pattern, but is most commonly seen sporting a rusty-red or golden orange color.
 The orb-shaped web is very large and is often constructed on buildings and other man-made structures, often several feet above ground, especially near outdoor lights.
 This species is most conspicuous in late summer and early fall.

 The orb part of the web may be nearly 2 ft in diameter.
 The eggsac consists of fluffy yellow threads in a rolled leaf over a lenticular or spherical egg mass 5–12 mm in diameter, which may contain up to 1,000 eggs.
 Juveniles are frequently preyed upon by mud daubers.
 This species will bite if provoked, but its venom is not dangerous to humans.